How To Build a Kayak at Home

 After building your kayak, the fun really starts – making it your own.
 You can tweak it for better performance or add your personal touch.
 There are countless ways to make your DIY kayak stand out.

-See also How To Build a Fishing Boat at Home
+See also How To a Build Canoe at Home

 Design Considerations